cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 ### B. Comparing Algorithms

 1. Build two pipelines:
    - PC with Fisher-Z
    - FCI with the same test
 2. Run both.
 3. Compare:
    - Adjacencies
    - Orientations
    - The effect of allowing latent confounders

-This can clarify how different algorithm families behave on the same data.
+This helps clarify how different algorithm families behave on the same data.

 ---